spotinst/help/src/docs/ocean-spark/tools-integrations/jdbc.md

 spotctl ocean spark connect --cluster-id osc-cluster --app-id appid --endpoint hive
 ```

-The user can now connect to the interactive Spark application through a Hive Thrift library or the Hive JDBC driver.
+You can now connect to the interactive Spark application through a Hive Thrift library or the Hive JDBC driver.